FirestormAngel/raspberry-documentation/README_v2.md

 ```

 ### Chapter 0x04: Synchronizing the time with Network Time Servers
-in progress, also subject to change

 #### Why do we need network time servers?
 Since your raspberry doesnt have a physical clock, its important to have it synchronize its clock with the configured network time servers available.
 Like anyone working with Cyber security, correct timestamps is of the essence in any evidence or logs.
 This to determine the correct timestamp something happened.
 Failing to do so, will render logs and evidence unusable.

 #### Set the right expectations
-Ok, you don't really have to change the *timesynccd* service, because it comes preinstalled on Debian Buster, however it is a good idea to have knowledge about this service existance, and that you don't need to install the ntp service.
-The NTP service which in turn will open port UDP/123, opening a footprint for traffic towards your Raspberry.
-The ntp service is complicated to secure, so unless you know how, don't use it.
+Ok, you don't really have to change the *timesynccd* service, because it comes preinstalled on Ubuntu, however it is a good idea to have knowledge about this service existance, and that you don't need to install the ntp service.
+The ntpd service which in turn will open port UDP/123 and its also hard to secure properly.
+Chronyd is the newest timesync service available, and it supports the ntps protocol with certificates and encryption, its also a little bit easier to manage and configure.

+I'n my case, lets keep it simple and use timesyncd.

 #### Examples

 Example: The location of your NTP (Network Time Protocol) server configuration
 ```bash
 $ sudo nano /etc/systemd/timesyncd.conf
 ```

 Example: I've made an example if you want to choose your own NTP servers.
 ```configuration
 #  This file is part of systemd.